chris-jh-cho/Bluecrest/README.md

 ### Python Coding Assessment: Equity Pair Trading Backtester

+---

+**Getting Started:**

+Please check the Python version in runtime.txt and the package requirements in requirements.txt.

+Solutions to tasks 1 to 4 can be found in the Python script named pairs_trading.py.

+The solution to task 5 can be found in the Jupyter notebook named pairs_trading.ipynb.

+---

 **Task 1:**

 Using Yahoo Finance, or another source of your choosing, download end of day data for the components of the S&P 500, Russell 2000, and/or Nasdaq 100 (as well as the performance of the relevant index/indices) to a local database.